christianfosli/snake/README.md

 ## Architecture 🏗

-The system consists of 3 parts, which are all defined in this repository:
+The system consists of 3 parts, which are all defined in this repository.

  * Front-end application where snake is implemented with rust/webassembly